-English/Reading - High school at-risk students, typically freshmen, identified as potentially dropping out of school and behind in reading may participate in this course.
+\English/Reading - High school at-risk students, typically freshmen, identified as potentially dropping out of school and behind in reading may participate in this course.
 This is a survey course that introduces the student to a wide range of English subject areas.
 The study of literature includes short stories, novels, poetry and plays.
 Composition is an integral part of the literature program.
 Grammar and usage are formally studied and stressed in all aspects of speaking and writing.
 Speaking and vocabulary development are included.
 In addition, Reading is designed to help students build comprehension, writing skills, grammar, and phonemic awareness.

+Night School (High School)-Opportunity for high school students who have previously failed a course to recover credit.
+Typically offered after first semester.

-Metro West Learning Academy - An alternative school program serving high school students identified as potentially dropping out of school.
+- \Metro West Learning Academy An alternative school program serving high school students identified as potentially dropping out of school.
 Metro West Learning Academy's mission is a student-centered environment committed to creating positive change leading to social, emotional, and academic success for high school graduation and beyond.
-The following districts, Adel-Desoto-Minburn, Dallas Center-Grimes, Johnston, Saydel, Urbandale, and Waukee share the program through a 28E agreement.

-OASIS - Middle school at-risk students that are not experiencing academic success and therefore are identified as potentially dropping out of school may participate in this program.
+The following districts, Adel-Desoto-Minburn, Urbandale, and Waukee share the program through a 28E agreement. - \OASIS Middle school at-risk students that are not experiencing academic success and therefore are identified as potentially dropping out of school may participate in this program.
 OASIS promotes strategies that help students take responsibility for learning, by assisting students with identifying and assessing their strengths.
-The OASIS teacher collaborates with core teachers to improve academic achievement.

-RECESS (Remediation, Career Exploration, Student Support) - A course for high school at-risk students identified as potentially dropping out of school.
+The OASIS teacher collaborates with core teachers to improve academic achievement. - \RECESS (Remediation, Career Exploration, Student Support) A course for high school at-risk students identified as potentially dropping out of school.
 This course supports students in developing positive self-concepts and finding academic success through learning study strategies and taking responsibility for their own learning.
-High school students earn credit for participating in RECESS.

-Service Learning - A course offering high school at-risk students identified as potentially dropping out of school an opportunity to get involved with our community through volunteering and mentoring.
+High school students earn credit for participating in RECESS. - \Service Learning A course offering high school at-risk students identified as potentially dropping out of school an opportunity to get involved with our community through volunteering and mentoring.
 Students participate in a variety of service learning projects to enhance career and vocational development, social/emotional growth and make connections.
-Credit is earned for participating in Service Learning.

-Succeeding in the World of Work - A course offered to high school at-risk students (grades 10-12) who want to learn more about finding a career, applying for jobs, and what to do once a job has been secured.
+Credit is earned for participating in Service Learning. - \Succeeding in the World of Work A course offered to high school at-risk students (grades 10-12) who want to learn more about finding a career, applying for jobs, and what to do once a job has been secured.
 Students will learn about various careers, job applications, resumes, cover letters, and the interview process.

-Special Section of Physical Education - A PE course offered to sophomore, junior or senior students who are at risk of dropping out of school due to being behind in PE credits and lacking connectedness with their high school.

 Summer School (High School) - Opportunity for high school students who have previously failed a course to recover credit.
+Typically offered after second semester.
 (Dually funded general budget and DOP)

 Urbandale High School Diploma Requirement Options - UHS allows identified students to graduate with a core number of credits (J-Hawk Diploma).
-Consideration for graduating with a core number of credits will be the responsibility of the UHS Student Study Team.
+Consideration for graduating with a core number of credits will be the responsibility of the UHS administrator, counselor, and at-risk staff.
 Students meeting these requirements will have met the district's standards and benchmarks to graduate.